-In the event of closing difficulties due to frost or the like, pull and hold the switch.
+In the event of closing difficulties due to frost or the like, switch on the ignition, then pull the switch to the first detent and hold.
 The window moves up without safety function enabled.
-To stop movement, release and pull the switch once more.
+To stop movement, release the switch.